$19,300,000

 $4,000,000

-The plaintiff, a young child, was placed into a foster home and forced to share a room with another foster child who was twice his age.
-Plaintiff was repeatedly sexually abused by the older foster child.
-DCYF knew of behavioral concerns, including sexually acting out, that the older foster child exhibited, yet DCYF did nothing to protect the plaintiff.
-Ressler & Tesh obtained a recovery of $4,000,000 on behalf of plaintiff.
+D.G. v.
+State of Washington – The Plaintiff, a young child, was placed into a foster home and forced to share a room with another foster child who was twice his age.
+The Plaintiff was repeatedly sexually abused by the older foster child.
+DCYF knew of behavioral concerns, including sexually acting out, that the older foster child exhibited, yet DCYF did nothing to protect the Plaintiff.
+Ressler & Tesh obtained a recovery of $4,000,000 on behalf of the Plaintiff.

 $3,500,000

-Two young children were sexually abused and neglected in their biological home.
-DCYF received dozens of reports, yet repeatedly failed to properly investigate these reports.
+M.R.J. and L.E.W. v.
+State of Washington – Two young children were sexually abused and neglected in their biological home.
+DSHS/DCYF received dozens of reports, yet repeatedly failed to properly investigate these reports.
 Finally, law enforcement rescued these children.
 Ressler & Tesh obtained a recovery of $3,500,000 on behalf of these children.

 $2,600,000